Skip to main content

 While the mission of health promotion and disease prevention is a constant in the field, Skehan said as the world evolves, so too does public health.

-"Working in public health requires that you keep a pulse on what is happening globally, and you must be aware of events that can impact populations like natural disasters, war, infectious disease and social disparities in accessing healthcare," she said.
-"Public health professionals have ample opportunities to better the health of the local communities, states and nations they live in.
-For many, there are also global opportunities to make an impact in this exciting field."
+A medical clipboard graphic with a yellow cross and a blue background "Working in public health requires that you keep a pulse on what is happening globally, and you must be aware of events that can impact populations like natural disasters, war, infectious disease and social disparities in accessing healthcare," she said.

 The most compelling reason to go into this field, and to pursue your Master of Public Health degree, is knowing you can make a difference in your local community and even globally.